hasanbeyli/qr-generator/README.md

 # qr-generator (It is qr-generator commandLine app)
-You can pull it and open in your Command
+You can pull it and open in your Command Line
 #